 As you fast on the day before Election Day, use this prayer guide as a starting point for praying throughout the day.
 In addition to prayer, you can spend time meditating on the Scriptures referenced throughout the guide.
 Also consider journaling your thoughts, prayers, and insights.

 And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.
 And awe came upon every soul, and many wonders and signs were being done through the apostles.
 And all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.
 And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.
 (Acts 2:42-47)

 Pray for your elected officials, your government, and those in authority, both locally and nationally.
 Pray for the elections in your district.
 Pray for the welfare of your city.
 Pray the Lord would show you what it looks like to vote faithfully and lovingly.
 More specifically:

 - Pray those in authority over us would come to know and trust in Jesus Christ and that their lives and perspectives would be radically transformed by the gospel.
+Pray by name for those who represent you at the national, state, and local levels.
 (1 Timothy 2:1-4; Proverbs 29:2)